 Fermented Spicy Carrot-Kraut

-I love sauerkraut…plop it on a hot dog, cook it with roast pork, toss it in a grilled rueben sandwish…yum!
+I love sauerkraut…plop it on a hot dog, cook it with roast pork, or toss it in a grilled Rueben sandwich…yum!
 My hubby and son?
 Not so much.
 If I made a big batch of sauerkraut, I would be the only one eating it.

 See also How to Ferment Food in Small Batches.

 - 1 grated onion